 “Instead of just having passive sponsorships, we work with partners from industries such as banking and insurance.
 Our starting point is what they already deliver well.
 Then we ask: How do we customize your services to fit the daily needs of entrepreneurs because we know the challenges they face,” says Johan Vardrup.

 It is clear that Rainmaking Loft has a lot of muscles to work with.
 The size makes it possible for the house to facilitate a large array of events and workshops.
 Rainmaking Loft is therefore not just office space, but it represents a frame for the growing startup scene in Copenhagen.

 “At the core of things, the biggest differentiator for us is to have the nicest and most talented entrepreneurs out there.
 Everything else is just packaging,” says Johan Vardrup.

-With culture and community in the forefront the co-working space also tries to create quite a specific atmosphere for the residents to work in.
+With culture and community in the forefront the co-working space also tries to create quite a specific atmosphere for the residents to work in If you want to add some green colors to your commercial building you should get in touch with a professional landscape designer who can lend you a hand.
 It is therefore not only the size that gives the place its character.
 The co-working space uses these extra resources to offer their residents a bit more than just a desk.